Response to Our National Distress

 Frontier Nursing University is committed to keeping everyone in our community informed regarding the coronavirus (COVID-19), both in terms of how to help prevent the spread of the virus and what actions FNU is taking.
 On this website, we will share updates and information pertinent to the entire FNU community.
 We are committed to the health and safety of the FNU community and are working in alignment with local, state, and national agencies and government to actively and responsibly respond to this public health threat.

-FNU remains open during the COVID-19 pandemic and will continue to accept applications to our distance education programs.
-Our next application deadline is May 13, 2020.
+FNU remains open during the COVID-19 pandemic and will continue to accept applications to our distance education programs. please access the Application Deadline page for the next application deadline.

 - June 23, 2020 - Message to Faculty and Staff